emtee40/SHFB-Wiki/System-Requirements-and-Building-the-Code.md

 In order to use Sandcastle and the Sandcastle Help File Builder (SHFB) you will need the following tools:

 Required:
-* .NET Framework 4.5 (Needed to run the Sandcastle and SHFB tools)
+* .NET Framework 4.5 or later (Needed to run the Sandcastle and SHFB tools)

 Optional:
 * HTML Help Workshop (Used for building Help 1 CHM files)